risc0/risc0/website/api/zkvm/install.md

    >
    > The version used must match the `risc0-zkvm` version from your guest and host.

-2. For x86-64 macOS, you must run `cargo risczero build-toolchain` instead of `cargo risczero install`.
+2. For x86-64 macOS or other OS, you must run `cargo risczero build-toolchain --version v2024-04-22.0` instead of `cargo risczero install`.

 ## Update